MicrosoftDocs/memdocs/sccm/core/misc/user-experience-analytics-preview.md

 > [!IMPORTANT]
 > The user proxy authentication approach is incompatible with the use of Microsoft Defender Advanced Threat Protection.
 This behavior is because this authentication relies on the **DisableEnterpriseAuthProxy** registry key set to `0`, while Microsoft Defender ATP requires it to be set to `1`.
 For more information, see [Configure machine proxy and Internet connectivity settings](https://docs.microsoft.com/windows/security/threat-protection/windows-defender-atp/configure-proxy-internet-windows-defender-advanced-threat-protection).

-### Device proxy authentication
+#### Device proxy authentication

 This approach is the most complex because it requires the following configurations:

 - Make sure devices can reach the proxy server through WinHTTP in local system context.
 Use one of the following options to configure this behavior:
-  - The command line 'netsh winhttp set proxy'
+  - The command line `netsh winhttp set proxy`
   - Web Proxy Auto-discovery Protocol (WPAD)
   - Transparent proxy
   - Routed connection, or that uses network address translation (NAT)

 - Configure proxy servers to allow the computer accounts in Active Directory to access the diagnostic data endpoints.
-This configuration requires proxy servers to support Windows Integrated Authentication.
+This configuration requires proxy servers to support Windows-Integrated Authentication.

 ## <a name="bkmk_uea_faq"></a> Frequently asked questions